-EHS 507a, Environmental Epidemiology Yawei Zhang
+EHS 507a, Environmental Epidemiology Yong Zhu and Rena Jones

-This course focuses on application of epidemiology principles and methods to the study of environmental exposures and adverse health outcomes.
-The major focus on environmental exposures includes both physical and chemical exposures, i.e., environmental chemicals and pesticides, air pollution, radiation, etc. Emphasis is placed on designing population-based studies to investigate environmental issues and human health, critically reviewing literatures and interpreting environmental epidemiologic research data, identifying challenges involved in studying environmental exposures and human health, and analyzing data of environmental exposures and human health.
-Gene-environment interactions, an essential component when studying environmental hazards in relation to human health, are also addressed and discussed.
-Prerequisites: EPH 508 and BIS 505, or permission of the instructor.
+This course is designed to focus on application of epidemiology principles and methods to study environmental exposures and adverse health outcomes.
+The major focus of environmental exposures includes both physical and chemical exposures, i.e., environmental chemicals and pesticides, air pollution, radiation, etc. Emphasis is placed on designing population-based studies to investigate environmental issues and human health, critically reviewing literature and interpreting environmental epidemiologic research data, identifying challenges involved in studying environmental exposures and human health, and analyzing data of environmental exposures and human health.
+Gene-environment interactions are an essential component when studying environmental hazards in relation to human health, which are also addressed and discussed in the class.
+Prerequisites: EPH 505 and EPH 508, or permission of the instructor.

-EHS 508b, Environmental and Occupational Exposure Science Nicole Deziel This course examines the fundamental and practical aspects of assessing exposures to environmental agents, broadly defined, in the residential, ambient, and workplace environments.
+[EHS 508, Environmental and Occupational Exposure Science]

+This course examines the fundamental and practical aspects of assessing exposures to environmental agents, broadly defined, in the residential, ambient, and workplace environments.
 The course provides the knowledge and skills to design and conduct exposure assessments, and has a particular focus on applications to environmental epidemiology and risk assessment.
 Indirect and direct methods of assessing exposures, such as questionnaires, environmental sampling, biological monitoring, and spatial modeling, are reviewed; and case studies and hands-on projects are presented.